lsblakk/pystar/docs/webapp.rst

 #.
 Remove the register() call for the Choice model.

 #.
-Edit the Poll registration code to read:
+Edit the ``polls/admin.py``  to read:

     .. code-block:: python

+        from polls.models import Poll
+        from django.contrib import admin

         class ChoiceInline(admin.StackedInline):
             model = Choice